 In this essay, I focus on the communities living around the Hanford Site, showing that local people had an understanding of the environmental hazards posed by the nuclear facility before the end of the Cold War.
 However, they could not really on all the tools necessary to develop a clear and uncontroversial understanding of this hazardous situation.
 In my study, I show how specific “drivers of secrecy” have shaped the history of the Hanford nuclear facility, immediately after the Second World War.

-  01 — (In German) “Die nukleare Anlagen von Hanford (1943-1987): Eine Fallstudie über die Schnittstellen von Physik, Biologie und die US-amerikanische Gesellschaft zur Zeit des Kalten Krieges,” in Christian Forstner and Dieter Hoffmann, eds., Physik im Kalten Krieg (Berlin: Springer Spektrum, 2013): 77– 87.
+01 — (In German) “Die nukleare Anlagen von Hanford (1943–1987): Eine Fallstudie über die Schnittstellen von Physik, Biologie und die US-amerikanische Gesellschaft zur Zeit des Kalten Krieges,” in Christian Forstner and Dieter Hoffmann, eds., Physik im Kalten Krieg (Berlin: Springer Spektrum, 2013), pp. 77–87.

 In this book chapter, I focus on the social dimension of the nuclear hazards posed by the Hanford Site, analyzing newspaper archives (particularly The Seattle Times and The New York Times) and discussing public understanding of nuclear research.
 I also focus on social movements around nuclear research, useful to frame the rise of twentieth century environmental concerns in US history.

-  05 — Dom Paschal Scotti’s Galileo Revisited: The Galileo Affair in Context, in Reading Religion, March 31, 2018, online.
+06 — Dom Paschal Scotti’s Galileo Revisited: The Galileo Affair in Context, Reading Religion, March 31, 2018, online.

 05 — David Norbrook, Stephen Harrison, and Philip Hardie’s Lucretius and the Early Modern, Renaissance Quarterly, 2017, Vol. 70, No. 1, pp. 249–251.